Skip to Content

 Under some circumstances, though, filing a lawsuit is the best course of action.
 This may be the case if you are seeking a significant amount of compensation or the opposing party simply refuses to cooperate.

 If you have questions about the claims process or need help navigating the legal proceedings, turn to Coxwell & Associates.
 Our accident lawyers have won nearly $300 million for clients in cases of varying complexity.
-Call (601) 265-7766 to schedule a free consultation with a personal injury attorney in Jackson.
+Call (601) 265-7766 to schedule a consultation with a personal injury attorney in Jackson.

 Read on to learn more about the differences between personal injury claims and lawsuits: